The ultimate guide to making your WordPress site load faster (image optimization, plugin bloat + Google PageSpeed)

 Dealing with bloated plugins

-Having lots of plugins, then, isn’t necessarily bad: plugins with a big impact on your loading time (that aren’t false positives) are the ones to look out for.
+Having lots of plugins, isn’t necessarily bad: plugins with a big impact on your loading time are the ones to look out for.

 You may decide that a particularly resource intensive plugin is a sacrifice you want to make so you can add functionality to your site.
 You may also, however, be able to replace especially intensive plugins with simpler alternatives.
 A fully fledged gallery plugin could be replaced by a slider, for example.